|

 Our experience at Cala del Moro beach Mallorca

 We visited Cala des Moros in early September, and while there’s no denying it’s a stunning little cove, I personally found it a bit too busy to enjoy it.
-But let’s start at the beginning.
+But let’s start at the beginning, with how we arrived at Calo del Moro.

 We got a bit lost with the contradicting signs, but eventually found our way to Cala des Moro via the scenic route.
 Just ignore the signs, follow the instructions I outlined above and you will have no issues finding it.

-Personally I think it’s better to go to Cala des Moro via this route, as the arrival is very scenic and will get you hyped about visiting it.
+Personally I think it’s better to go to Cala des Moro via this scenic hiking route, as the arrival is very beautiful and will get you hyped about visiting the beach and jumping in its crystal clear waters.

 Overlooking Cala del Moro from the steps leading down to the beach